peterellisjones/hieronymus/README.md

 Meteor-based GUI for [BOSH](https://github.com/cloudfoundry/bosh) command `bosh vms`.
 Created with [Craig Furman](https://github.com/craigfurman) as part of the [Pivotal Labs](http://pivotallabs.com/) Hackday May 2014.

+If you have a publicly accessible BOSH director and aren't too concerned about security, you can use this app at [hieronymus.meteor.com](http://hieronymus.meteor.com).
+Otherwise, see below for instructions on how to serve this app locally.

 ## Screenshots

 ![login screenshot](http://i.imgur.com/twrH9vg.png)